 Other Resources at UTM Career Centre

-- Graduate & Professional Schools Fair includes the Faculties of Teaching and Education.
+- Our Graduate and Professional school fair, held annually in September, includes the Faculties of Teaching and Education from various universities.
 Speak with representatives from Faculty of Education Programs from Ontario, the U.S., and Australia.

 - Is Teaching In Your Future? – General information sessions are held in the fall and winter terms, to give students an overview of the application process in Ontario, and the recommended experience and preparation for applying to Ontario Faculties of Education.
 Sign up for an information session on CLNx